Ever after you submit your primary application, the work isn’t over. Secondary essays are still a huge part of your medical school application.

-On this podcast, I’ve covered a lot of different topics related to the application process including personal statements, application in general, interview prep, etc., but I’ve never actually talked specifically about writing your secondaries and so I want to touch on this topic today.
+On this podcast, I’ve covered a lot of different topics related to the application process, including personal statements, applications in general, and interview prep.
+But I’ve never actually talked specifically about writing your secondaries until now, so I want to touch on this topic today.
 Specifically, we’ll discuss the most common mistakes students make when it comes to secondary essays.

 [01:22] First Biggest Mistake: Not Writing Them Sooner

-If you’re asking how to pre-write your essays if the schools haven’t sent them to you yet, the good news is most schools don’t change their essays from year to year.
+If you’re asking how to pre-write your essays when the schools haven’t sent them to you yet, the good news is most schools don’t change their essays from year to year.
 There are a few exceptions, but most schools don’t.
-You can go to Student Doctor Network as well as some other websites out there that have a list of secondary essays.

 You will find that writing secondary essays gets easier and easier over time because a lot of them are around the same theme.

-[05:22] Second Biggest Mistake: Letting Them Sit or Unopened
+[05:22] Second Biggest Mistake: Letting Them Sit Unopened

 [07:25] Third Biggest Mistake: Not Answering the Question